Emergency Plan > Emergency Evacuation > Fire Alarm

 Any fire alarm calls for an immediate and full building evacuation.
 In the event of an actual fire-related emergency,

 9-1-1 should be called immediately.
-Additionally, evacuation procedures as set forth in the Evacuation and Reverse Evacuation Annex (2.3) should be followed.
+Additionally, evacuation procedures as set forth in the Evacuation and Shelter-in-Place Annex (2.3) should be followed.
 Evacuation maps are placed in multiple common areas, including elevator lobbies.